JuliaDynamics/DrWatson.jl/docs/src/run&list.md

 dict_list_count
 ```

 Using the above function means that you can write your "preparation" step into a single dictionary and then let it automatically expand into many parameter containers.
-This keeps the code cleaner but also consistent, provided that it follows one rule: **Anything that is a `Vector` has many parameters, otherwise it is one parameter**. [`dict_list`](@ref) considers this true irrespectively of what the `Vector` contains.
+This keeps the code cleaner but also consistent, provided that it follows one simple rule: **Anything that is a `Vector` has many parameters, otherwise it is one parameter**. [`dict_list`](@ref) considers this true irrespectively of what the `Vector` contains.
 This allows users to use any iterable custom type as a single "parameter" of a simulation.

 See the [Preparing & running jobs](@ref) for a very convenient application!